-The Korea Times is famed the world over as an apparently genuine newspaper that frequently fails to distinguish reality (let alone news) from the wonderfully random crap that so often graces its venerable pages.
-Personally I can’t get enough of the K-pop fawning, reportage sourced from The Onion, or other relevant news accompanied by sci-fi film posters.
-I thought they had thoroughly scaled and mapped the depths but yet again I’ve underestimated the Korea Times.
-With this recent piece of… well, I’m not quite sure what this is, the guys and gals at the KT have somehow managed to lower the bar yet again.
+Having spent seven years previously in South Korea, the Korea Times remains one of my guilty staples.
+It frequently fails to distinguish reality from the wonderfully random crap that so often graces its venerable digital pages.
+Personally I can’t get enough of the K-pop fawning, reportage sourced directly from The Onion, or other nonsense accompanied by photos of sci-fi film posters.
+I thought they had thoroughly scaled and mapped the depths but, well… the guys and gals at the KT somehow keep managing to lower the bar.

 Woman gets Totally Hot by Sickest Car Woofer Stereo

 A woman almost came to peeing her panties out of orgasm by listening to probably the sickest woofer car stereo.

 In this YouTube video, a woman sits in a car while a man next to her introduces her sonic blast that will blow her away with woofer bass volume strong enough to vibrate air inside the car, causing her totally “feeling” it as if having sex.

 As the woman first listens to Italian pianist and composer Ludovico Einaudi’s piano music titled Nuvole Bianche, the man dashes at her by cranking up bass control.
 The bass volume is so loud her hair starts to fling all over, while the listener going nuts fights to calm herself.